 General Minimum Qualifications: High school diploma or the equivalent required.
 Five (5) years experience in HVAC required.
 Must be experienced in the maintenance and repairs of all types of package air conditioning units, pumps, PRV stations, air compressor, and temperature controllers under minimum supervision.
 Experience with mechanical and pneumatic controls and microprocessor based systems highly desirable.

-Preferred Qualifications: Mechanic trade school training highly preferred.
+Additional Specific Minimum Qualifications: Mechanical trade school training highly preferred.

 As a member of the National Collegiate Athletic Association (NCAA) and the Council of Ivy Group Presidents (Ivy League), it is imperative that members of the Columbia University community, in all matters related to the intercollegiate athletics program, exhibit the highest professional standards and ethical behavior with regard to adherence to NCAA, Conference, University, and Department of Intercollegiate Athletics and Physical Education rules and regulations.